FAQs

 Absolutely.
 Lacrosse is a no-cut sport at GLA, and we welcome players of all experience levels—from first-time athletes to experienced players.
 Our coaches are committed to helping every player develop, improve, and find a place within the program.

-What does the spring season look like?
+What does the Spring Season look like?

 When are playoffs?